Chikey1/chord-generator/README.md

 # README
-tl;dr this application harmonizes a user-inputted melody line using analyzed webscraped data
+**tl;dr:** this application harmonizes a user-inputted melody line using analyzed webscraped data

 see the demo here: https://chord-generator.herokuapp.com/